websemantics/pyrocms-requests/README.md

 ## Need Help?

-Have an idea thatyou already started work on?
+Have an idea that you already started work on?
 Do you want others to collaborate with you on the project and promotion?
-Submit an [issue](https://github.com/websemantics/pyrocms-requests/issues/new) describing your idea and requesting other developers to join you working on it.
+Submit an [issue](https://github.com/websemantics/pyrocms-requests/issues/new) describing your idea and requesting other developers to join you.

 ## Releated Projects